VarenyaTripathi/Caf-feline/README.md

 Caf-feline 🐈☕
-A fullstack coffee shop ordering app with a meme-based UI.
+A coffee shop ordering app with fun cat memes!